 Permaculture first became familiar to us whilst being members of our local Transition Town group.
 From there we developed a desire to learn more and haven’t looked back.
 Our knowledge has evolved over the years, learning more all the time.
 In 2011 we bought Wishtree Wood to be able to practice the theory we had learned.
 Several years later we founded North Devon Permaculture.
-We completed our Permaculture Design Certificates between 2013 and 2015.
-After apprenticing with permaculture teachers such as Looby Mcnamara and Aranya, Wenderlynn became a permaculture educator.
+We completed our Permaculture Design Certificates between 2013 and 2015 and apprenticed with permaculture teachers such as Looby Mcnamara and Aranya, becoming permaculture designers and educators.
 We now deliver land and social permaculture courses.

 The project is based at Wishtree Agroforestry And Permaculture Centre, a young woodland reclaimed from grazing land which was previously moorland.
 We are working to turn this damp patch of Devon into a productive, 5 acre site of Agroforestry techniques, the integration of trees, plants, and animals in long-term, productive systems.
 We aim to use demonstration, experimentation and research to show how agroforestry and Forest Gardening (or food forest) can be used on varying scales, such as a small residential garden to a smallholding or farm based system.